Montana Television Network: Split

 In 1986, Evening Post Industries purchased the MTN stations outside of Billings, which Lilly continued to own for another eight years.
 Evening Post beefed up the news staffs in Great Falls, Missoula and Butte, which began producing full 30-minute local newscasts for their areas.
 Despite the split ownership, the network continued as a going concern, exchanging news and sports stories and airing programs of statewide interest.

 The network made three expansions—an affiliation and two acquisitions—in the late 1980s and 1990s.
 KPAX purchased a translator in Kalispell, K18AJ, in 1988.
 In 1990, KXGN-TV in Glendive, the only station in the nation's smallest television market, became affiliated with MTN and began airing KTVQ's newscasts.
 Three years later, Evening Post acquired KCTZ, an ABC affiliate in Bozeman; the full-power station became a repeater of KXLF, while KCTZ's Butte translator and KXLF's relay for Bozeman retained the ABC affiliation.
 (KCTZ became a Fox affiliate between 1996 and 2000.)

-In 1994, Evening Post purchased KTVQ from Lilly, reuniting MTN.
-In 2015, Cordillera purchased KTVH-DT—the former KXLJ-TV—in Helena and its Great Falls satellite, KBGF-LD, from Gray Television.
+In 1994, the Evening Post purchased KTVQ from Lilly, reuniting MTN.
+In 2015, the company's Cordillera subsidiary purchased KTVH-DT—the former KXLJ-TV—in Helena and its Great Falls satellite, KBGF-LD, from Gray Television.
 The deal gave MTN an NBC affiliate for the first time since 1984, supplementing CBS outlet KXLH-LD.

+Scripps

+MTN logo, used from 2019 to 2025.

 On October 29, 2018, Cordillera announced the sale of the MTN stations to the E. W. Scripps Company as part of a $521 million deal to sell 15 of the 16 television stations that Cordillera owned to Scripps.
 The deal was completed on May 1, 2019.

-MTN logo, used from 2019 to 2025.
+MTN acquired the rights to Big Sky Conference football and women's basketball for the 2022–23 season.
+In May 2023, the Scripps Sports division signed regional rights to the Vegas Golden Knights ice hockey team.
+To accommodate the additional games, MTN did not renew its affiliation with The CW and converted the subchannels to independent stations.
+In August 2023, the sports subchannels were rebranded as The Spot – MTN.

+KXGN-TV remained an MTN affiliate until 2025, when the station was sold to Montana PBS co-operator Montana State University.